 3) Share Screen

-Screen sharing is one of the key features that Zoom does better than anything else we’ve tried.
+Screen sharing is one of the key features that Zoom does better than any other video conferencing platform we tried.

 4) Mute Audio